Buttigieg regrets saying 'all lives matter,' stresses importance of 'Black Lives Matter'

 Breaking News Emails

-Pete Buttigieg, the mayor of South Bend, Indiana, and upstart Democratic presidential hopeful, on Thursday expressed regret over his prior use of the politically charged term "All Lives Matter," explaining that he didn't understand it was coined to "devalue" the Black Lives Matter movement.
+Pete Buttigieg, the mayor of South Bend, Indiana, and upstart Democratic presidential hopeful, on Thursday expressed regret over using the politically charged term "all lives matter" in 2015, explaining that he didn't understand it was coined to "devalue" the Black Lives Matter movement.

-Speaking to reporters after a speech at the Rev. Al Sharpton's National Action Network's annual convention in New York City, Buttigieg addressed his 2015 speech in which he'd said "all lives matter."

 "And so that statement, which seems very anodyne and something that nobody could be against, actually wound up being used to devalue what the Black Lives Matter movement was telling us," he added.
 "Since learning about how that phrase was being used to push back on that activism, I stopped using it in that context."